Scofi2019/ncTable/README.md

 2. Width adaptation

-3.IE browser is not supported for the time being
+3. IE browser is not supported for the time being

 Online Preview: https://scofi2019.github.io/ncTable/demo.html